polyaxon/polyaxon/site/docs/automation/optimization-engine/experiment-groups-hyperparameters-optimization.md

 ## Experiment group search algorithms

-In these introductory sections we demonstrated how to conduct hyperparameters tuning with 2 algorithms;
+In these introductory sections we demonstrated how to conduct hyperparameter tuning with 2 algorithms;
 [grid search](/references/polyaxon-optimization-engine/grid-search/) and [random search](/references/polyaxon-optimization-engine/random-search/).

 Sometimes you might have a large search space where you want to use advanced search algorithms.
 Polyaxon supports, in addition to [grid search](/references/polyaxon-optimization-engine/grid-search/) and [random search](/references/polyaxon-optimization-engine/random-search/), [Hyperband](/references/polyaxon-optimization-engine/hyperband/) and [Bayesian Optimization](/references/polyaxon-optimization-engine/bayesian-optimization/).

-For more information on hyperparameters tuning and optimization please go to [Optimization Engine Reference](/references/polyaxon-optimization-engine/).
+For more information on hyperparameter tuning and optimization please go to [Optimization Engine Reference](/references/polyaxon-optimization-engine/).

 > For more details about this command please run `polyaxon group --help`,